ZinHoang/triplify/README.md

 ### Implementing a Dynamic Hamburger Menu

 I learned that one way to display the hamburger menu dynamically based on the device's screen width is by using `clip-path: polygon(...)`.
-Here's the code used in this app:
 ```css
 // Get the polygon values at https://bennettfeely.com/clippy/
 clip-path: ${({ $isActive }) =>